Limerr857/Application_suite/README.md

 Boring: Yeah, this one's pretty boring.

+#### NameGenerator:
+Generates som epretty good names for you!
+This one doesn't need much of an explanation, but here are the different types of names you can generate:

+Company names.

 ## Installation
 To install simply download and uncompress the .zip file.
 After that, open `Application_suite.exe`.
 Updating: